-Your report should focus primarily on your approach to developing an efficient ASM function for DF-I FIR filtering with double-precision math.
+Your report should focus primarily on your approach to developing an efficient ASM function for DF-II IIR filtering.
 There is a lot of room for analysis (pipeline usage, functional unit usage, data hazards, ...) and discussion here.
 You should discuss the profiling gains you were able to make with respect to the C function you wrote in Part 1 and use graphics appropriately to make key points.